Serralq/Stats-of-America/README.md

 	"data": [
 		[1, 2],
 		[3, 4],
-		//... the rest of the data
+		// ...the rest of the data
 	]
 }
 ```